unsalmrt/Close_Alert_With_Query/README.md

 IMPORTANT :

  - Make sure you give arguments(both apiKey and query) into quotation marks.
- - Since there is no re-open alert functionality please double check if your query is valid on alerts page and make sure it lists the correct set of alerts on alerts page.
+ - Since there is no re-open alert functionality please double check if your query is valid  and make sure it lists the correct set of alerts on alerts page.
+(Select "All" as a search filter from left menu and change to "All Time" on seaarch bar.)